exponea/exponea-ios-sdk/Documentation/tracking.md

 Invoking this method will cause the SDK to:

-* Remove the push notification token for the current customer from both local and online storage.
+* Remove the push notification token for the current customer from local device storage and the customer profile in Engagement.
 * Clear local repositories and caches, excluding tracked events.
 * Track a new session start if `automaticSessionTracking` is enabled.
-* Create a new customer record (a new `cookie` soft ID is generated).
+* Create a new customer record in Engagement (a new `cookie` soft ID is generated).
-* Assign the previous push notification token to the new customer.
+* Assign the previous push notification token to the new customer record.
 * Preload in-app messages, in-app content blocks, and app inbox for the new customer.
 * Track a new `installation` event for the new customer.

 You can also use the `anonymize` method to switch to a different Engagement project.
-The new user will have the same events as if they installed the app on a new device.
+The SDK will then track events to a new customer record in the new project, similar to the first app session after installation on a new device.

 #### Examples